junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "So?"
 Dean asks hopefully, "Would it work?"

 "Probably," Cas says solemnly and slowly.
 The way he tilts his head, it looks like he's half thinking, half tuning back to the angel radio again.
-He frowns deeply again then decides, "I'd like to try it."
+He frowns deeply again, then decides, "I'd like to try it."

 "Great," Dean says fake-cheerfully, gesturing to his brother and mouthing a silent "See?
 I'm a genius."
 Sam snorts with a light curl on the edge of the lip.

 "So what do we need?"
 Sam asks.

 "Nothing we don't already have in the bunker."
-Cas heads toward one of the stock rooms by the library, Sam and Dean follow him closely.
+Cas heads toward one of the stock rooms by the library.
+Sam and Dean follow him closely.

 <br>